hexagontruth/hexular/README.md

 ### Studio configuration and customization

-The main configuration modal consists of the following fields:
+The model configuration modal consists of the following fields:

   - Slider input to set the number of available states, from 2-12
   - Preset dropdown menu